Preparation Strategy

 You should say:

-Main points: During the week, we visited iconic landmarks like the Empire State Building, Central Park, and the Statue of Liberty.
+During the week, we visited iconic landmarks like the Empire State Building, Central Park, and the Statue of Liberty.
 We also explored smaller neighborhoods, tried local cafés, and watched street performers.
-One afternoon, we even got lost in Chinatown, but that turned into a fun adventure where we tasted dumplings and met some friendly locals.
-Walking through the busy streets, taking photos, and just soaking up the city’s energy made each day feel unforgettable.
+One afternoon, we even got lost in Chinatown, which turned into a fun adventure — we tasted dumplings and met some friendly locals.
+Walking through the busy streets and soaking up the energy made each day feel unforgettable.

-Conclusion: What made this trip truly special was sharing it with my friends — laughing at mistakes, discovering new foods, and staying up late talking in our apartment.
-The experience taught me how to plan, adapt, and enjoy new experiences, and it left me with memories I’ll cherish forever.
+What made this trip truly special was sharing it with my friends — laughing at mistakes, discovering new foods, and staying up late talking.
+It taught me how to plan, adapt, and enjoy new experiences, leaving me with memories I'll cherish forever.
 I hope to return to New York City in the future.

 • "One of the most memorable…"